 What the symptoms are

 The symptoms of Legionnaires' disease are similar to those of flu:

 - muscle pains

 In a bad case there may also be pneumonia, and occasionally diarrhoea and signs of mental confusion.

-Legionella bacteria are widespread in nature, mainly living in natural water systems, eg rivers and ponds.
+Legionella bacteria are widespread in nature, mainly living in natural water systems,for example rivers and ponds.
 However, the conditions are rarely right for people to catch the disease from these sources.

 Outbreaks of the illness occur from exposure to legionella growing in purpose-built systems where the water is maintained at a temperature high enough to encourage growth, eg cooling towers, evaporative condensers, spa pools, and hot water systems used in all sorts of premises (work and domestic).